-Reduced Pressure Zone (RPZ) backflow preventers are designed to dump water to protect the public drinking water system.
+Reduced Pressure Zone Assemblies, or RPZ valves, are a type of backflow preventer designed to dump water to protect the public drinking water system.
 But most plumbing and mechanical engineers, building owners and property insurers are unaware of the potential flood risk created when the RPZ valve is installed inside.
-One backflow manufacturer has published information that designers and building owners should consider.
-Here are three things this manufacturer wants to make known about RPZ flood risks.

 Worst Location For An RPZ Backflow Preventer

-Notice the headline on the RPZ Relief Valve Discharge Rate: NEVER INSTALL AN RP/RPDA IN A LOCATION WHERE WATER CAN CAUSE PROPERTY DAMAGE.
+NEVER INSTALL AN RP/RPDA IN A LOCATION WHERE WATER CAN CAUSE PROPERTY DAMAGE.

 If we stop and think about an RPZ installed inside a building, where might it be installed where property damage is not a possibility?
 There may be instances, but most RPZ valves are installed in locations where it is apparent the flood risk has not been considered.
 Here's a case study where the building owner learned about the flood risk.